Solving Tips

 • Pattern characteristic: A candidate appears in these three rows only in the same three columns (or two of them)

-• Elimination target: Remove this candidate from other rows in these three columns
+• Elimination target: Remove the candidate from other rows in these three columns

 • Observation target: Three columns